MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/devops-toolchain.md

 - To minimize the amount of manual configuration needed to provision resources consider adopting [Infrastructure as Code](/azure/architecture/checklist/dev-ops#management).
 Infrastructure as Code helps also to document configuration.
 Keep scripts and and templates in source control, like any other code you maintain.

-- Adopt [code scanning tools](/devops/devsecops/enable-devsecops-azure-github#secure-your-code-with-github) that help you detect code defects as soon as possible and include pre-deployment checks to validate and confirm changes before a deployment (E.g. ["what-if" function](../considerations/development-strategy-development-lifecycle.md#deployment-strategy)).
+- Adopt [code scanning tools](/devops/devsecops/enable-devsecops-azure-github#secure-your-code-with-github) that help you detect code defects as soon as possible and include pre-deployment checks to validate and confirm changes before a deployment (E.g. ["what-if" ](../considerations/development-strategy-development-lifecycle.md#deployment-strategy)) function.

 - CI/CD tools should speed up the time to market for your product.
 Tools that allow you to parallelize tasks and take advantage of elastic scalability on cloud-hosted infrastructure will enhance the performance of your CI/CD process.